Waterfall Enrichment Overview

 Can admins set a credit limit for waterfall enrichment?

 If you’re an admin, you can set credit limits for each user on your team from Settings > Users and teams > Users.
-Be aware that this limits how many credits each user can consume throughout Apollo, not just waterfall enrichment.
+Be aware that this limits how many credits each user can consume throughout Apollo, not just for waterfall enrichment.